raniatze/Archimedes-OASA1-Project/README.md

 ## Preparing your AKE data for predictions

-If you have your own AKE data like the file in Data/ake_sample.csv to make predictions you need to prepare it as show below:
+If you have your own AKE data like the file in Data/ake_sample.csv to make predictions you need to prepare it as shown below:

 1. If your file doesn't have headers run: